 - Canning jar lifter

 - Blender or food mill

 How to participate:

-We will be using Zoom for this virtual workshop.
-Register by Sept.
-24 to receive instructions and a private link for the workshop.
+This virtual workshop was recorded on September 26, 2020.
+Register to receive instructions, recipes and a private link for the workshop.
 If you have questions, or to register by phone, call 802-457-2355.